mohsenix/2048/README.md

 # MMXLVIII
-A fork of [2048](http://gabrielecirulli.github.io/2048/), that uses Romanian Numerals.
+A fork of [2048](http://gabrielecirulli.github.io/2048/), that uses Roman Numerals.

 Inspired  by [LHC](http://milrivel.github.io/LHC/).